wilsonzlin/minify-html/README.md

 # hyperbuild

 A fast HTML parser, preprocessor, and minifier, written in C.
-Designed to be used in C projects, but also runnable on Node.js.
+Designed to be used in C projects, and Node.js thanks to Emscripten.
 Minifier heavily influenced by [kangax's html-minifier](https://github.com/kangax/html-minifier).

 ## Features